 I had an issue today where I was stuck with a non-functioning board and 3 power supplies.
 I couldn't get any response from the board regardless of which power supply unit I was using.
-However, while the board is new, the power supplies weren't and I really had no way to isolate the issue between the two.
-Rather than messing with my existing systems, I wanted to test the power supplies without having to connect them to the motherboard.
+However, while the board was new, the power supplies weren't and I really had no way to isolate the issue between the two.
+Rather than messing with any of my working systems, I wanted to test the PSUs without having to connect them to a motherboard.

 Following my recent adventures with my motherboard, I wanted to set up a temperature sensor on my Kubuntu desktop, so that I could keep an eye on my motherboard temperature.
 Searching the repository came up with a number of potential options including ksensors.
 However, when I installed ksensors I couldn't find a temperature option; just memory usage and stuff.